Sleep is so important for your mental and physical health, but actually getting a good night’s sleep can feel close to impossible.

 Alcohol interferes with your sleep cycle.
 Even though drinking may make it easier to fall asleep, it also makes it a lot harder to STAY asleep.

-The nicotine in cigarettes is actually a stimulant, which makes it harder to fall asleep.
-If you smoke, don’t do it before bed.
+The nicotine in cigarettes (including e-cigarettes like Juuls) is actually a stimulant, which makes it harder to fall asleep.
+If you smoke or vape, don’t do it before bed.

 Eating a large meal up to 3 hours before bed can cause heartburn and insomnia.
 If you’re hungry at night time, try a low-fat snack with complex carbohydrates.
 Try low-fat milk with whole grain cereal, whole wheat toast with natural peanut butter, or some yogurt with half a banana.
 Avoid anything with sugar.